The Futures Premium and Rice Market Efficiency in Prewar Japan: Empirical Results

 \subsection{Preliminary Results}

 We assume a time-invariant regression model with constant parameters for our preliminary estimations.
-Table \ref{fpe_table2} summarizes our estimation results for a time-invariant regression model for the whole sample: all estimates for $\alpha$ in Equation (\ref{eqn:fpe eq}) are almost zero, and because the contract month of the rice futures is longer, the corresponding estimates of $\beta$ are increasing.
+Table \ref{fpe_table2} summarizes our estimation results for a time-invariant regression model for the whole sample: all estimates for $\alpha$ in Equation (\ref{eqn:fpe eq}) are almost zero, and as the contract month of the rice futures is longer, the corresponding estimates of $\beta$ are larger.
 These results suggest that the longer the contract month, the more efficient the rice market in prewar Japan.\footnote{Note that our estimates of $\beta$ are slightly larger than \citetapos{taketoshi1999ear} estimates because our dataset is seasonally unadjusted.} \citet{taketoshi1999ear} obtains different estimates of $\beta$ for each subsample when the whole sample is split into four subsamples.
 However, the author does not examine whether the rice market in prewar Japan is efficient using conventional statistical inferences.
-Therefore, we use \citetapos{ito2016eme} non-Bayesian time-varying regression model to estimate the $\beta$ because the rice market in prewar Japan may not always be efficient over time.
+Therefore, we use \citetapos{ito2016eme} non-Bayesian time-varying regression model to estimate $\beta$ because the rice market in prewar Japan may not always be efficient over time.
 However, we verify if the time-varying regression model is more appropriate than the time-invariant regression model before we adopt a new approach.
 Then, we apply \citetapos{hansen1992a} parameter constancy test to investigate whether the time-invariant model is a better fit for our data.

 Table \ref{fpe_table2} presents the results of our preliminary estimations: the estimates of time-invariant regression models ($\alpha$ and $\beta$) and their corresponding \citetapos{hansen1992a} joint parameter constancy test statistics ($L_C$).
-For our time-invariant regression model, the joint parameter constancy test rejects the null hypothesis of constancy at the 5\% level, against the alternative hypothesis stating that the parameter variation follows a random walk process.
-These results suggest that the time-invariant regression model does not accommodate our data; rather, we should use the time-varying regression model for the prewar Japanese rice market data.
+For our time-invariant regression model, the joint parameter constancy test rejects the null hypothesis of constancy at the 5\% level against the alternative hypothesis that the parameter variation follows a random walk process.
+These results suggest that the time-invariant regression model does not accommodate our data; rather, we should use the time-varying regression model for the prewar Japanese rice market data before World War I I.